robtweed/qewd-baseline/INTERACTIVE.md

 Try reloading the *helloworld* page in your browser, and this time you'll see a *Send a message* button.
 Try clicking it and you'll see an alert.
-Note how we didn't set up the butto event handler until the *ewd-registered* event had triggered.
+Note how we didn't set up the button event handler until the *ewd-registered* event had triggered.
 This prevents the button being used prematurely before the browser and QEWD back-end are ready.